Tuesday, September 24, 2013

 Okay.
 The 'front' of the birdhouse now has its roofline.
 I now take all three boards and repeat the above steps to create the roofline for the 'back of the birdhouse roofline--only this time using the opposite end of the boards.

-Since the boards I started with were 48-, 53-, and 54-inches in length, I'll have various lengths of scrap wood left over.
 The next step involves measuring for the height of the 'front' and 'back' sides of the birdhouse.
 For this operation, I'll need a tape measure and pencil to mark lines 8-3/4 inches from one peak (for the front piece) and 8 inches from the opposite peak (for the back piece).
 I generally choose the nicer looking one for the front.
-For this step, I set the saw to cut at zero (0) degrees as shown below.

 The fronts and backs should be approximately identical, except for length.
 I'll match each pair and lay the back piece on top of the front piece with the rooflines even and check to see if there is a 3/4-inch difference between them.
 A little more than 3/4" doesn't hurt, but if the back piece isn't quite 3/4", I'll return it to the saw and saw off a skoshie bit more.
 I used a bit of cut-off material as my 'gauge' to see how close it was.